 Pre-service and in-service teacher training programs are currently operating in Nepal.
 Pre-service training as teacher education is provided by universities as a part of higher education.
 Currently, six universities are serving preservice teacher education programmes.
 Tribhuvan university (TU), Purbanchal University, Nepal Sanskrit University, Kathmandu University (KU), Mid-Western University, Far Western University and Nepal Open University have been running teacher education programmes.
-However, TU occupies the biggest share in terms of both student enrollment and subject areas, for example, English Education, Mathematics Education, Science Education, Economics Education, Nepali Language Education, Health Education, Population Education, Economic Education.
+However, TU occupies the biggest share in terms of both student enrollment and subject areas, for example, English Education, Mathematics Education, Science Education, Economics Education, Nepali Language Education, Health Education, Population Education, Economic Education, Geography Education, Physical Education, History Education, Political Science in Education and Social Studies in Education.
 Introducing teacher education programme in all these sub-fields of teacher education is to produce qualified teachers required for the school education in the country.
-Besides, in order to fulfill the number of teachers, TU including some other universities have introduced one year Bachelor Degree programme in teacher education in digital pedagogy which Open and Distance Education Centre (ODEC) has been running to produce the teachers having the rich knowledge and skills in digital pedagogy/ICT use in schools and universities.
+Besides, in order to fulfill the number of teachers, TU including some other universities have introduced one year Bachelor Degree programme in teacher education specializing the above-mentioned subjects.
+One more programme that TU has introduced is teacher education in digital pedagogy which Open and Distance Education Centre (ODEC) has been running to produce the teachers having the rich knowledge and skills in digital pedagogy/ICT use in schools and universities.
 Finally, Faculty of Education, TU has more recently implemented Post Graduate Diploma in Education (PGDE) for strengthening the professional development of the prospective teachers.